wearefine/fryr/README.md

 |---|---|
 | `hashChangeCallback` | function |

 The `hashChangeCallback` executes everytime the hash is changed.
 Commonly, this function updates the view and regenerates filtered items, uncommonly, it is used to print frustrated messages to the console, and very rarely it is used to sort the recyclables.
-It accepts one argument - the new params that have been parsed.
+It accepts one argument - the new params (as an object) that have been parsed.

 **Example**